Feeds:

 Birds Illustrated by Color Photograhy Vol 1 April 1897 No 4 - Cover

-The above article is an article in the monthly serial for April 1897 “designed to promote Knowledge of Bird-Live.”
+The above article is the first article in the monthly serial for February 1897 “designed to promote Knowledge of Bird-Live.”
 These include Color Photography, as they call them, today they are drawings.
 There are at least three Volumes that have been digitized by Project Gutenberg.

 To see the whole series of – Birds Illustrated by Color Photography – Revisited